What is accessibility?

 Request an alternative format

-The City of Sydney website includes a number of portable document format (PDF) documents, audio files and video.
+The City of Sydney website includes a number of portable document format (PDF) files, audio files and video.
 While we aim to provide information in equally accessible formats, if you require any information on the site in an alternative format such as braille, audio, large text or easy English, please contact us by completing the online form.